catzhang/InspireMe/README.md

 # InspireMe
 A simple web app that aims to inspire through motivational images and quotes.

-Created by Cathy Zhang and Allison Yih at LinkedIn DevelopHer Hack Day 2015.
+Created at LinkedIn DevelopHer Hack Day 2015.